Sustainable Management of Forests – Species Conservation – Grey Squirrel Control

 The grant rate is £200 per trap per annum for up to a maximum of five years.

-You may wish to apply for capital item options to encourage appropriate habitat management for red squirrels in stronghold areas and other priority areas identified in the revised Scottish Red Squirrel Strategy:
+You may wish to apply for capital item options to encourage appropriate habitat management for red squirrels in stronghold areas and other priority areas identified in the revised Scottish Strategy for Red Squirrel Conservation.

 Application eligibility criteria